Fractured Magic: Chapter Fifteen

 Roman sighed, and there was no mistaking the relief in it.
 “Thank you.”

 “I should be the one thanking you,” Maebhe pointed out.
-When he made a face, she quickly added, “Just see if you can stop me.”
+When he made a face, she quickly added, “You can’t stop me.
+Thank you.”

 Before Maebhe could ask why, they rounded a corner, pushed through a door, and were greeted by a sudden breeze and the open sky.
-This must be the bridge connecting the barracks to the prison, just a short walk to a towering stone building that made Maebhe’s tail give a nervous swish.
-When she spotted the guard posted at the opposite door, she did as Roman said, just in time for him to spot them.
-He tensed and drew his rifle, but Roman stepped forward confidently, dragging Maebhe by the upper arm as if she was a prisoner.
+This must be the bridge connecting the barracks to the prison.
+It was a short walk to the imposing stone building, and Maebhe’s tail gave a nervous swish at the sight.
+But when she spotted the guard at the opposite door, she did as Roman said, just in time for him to spot them.
+He tensed and drew his rifle, but Roman strode confidently forward, dragging Maebhe by the upper arm as if she was a prisoner.
 Maebhe couldn’t help peering over the edge as they went, eyeing the blue-green water that stretched beneath them.

-As Roman approached the guard, he tugged up a sleeve and showed a brand on his wrist, the same as the Enforcer girl’s but older, the scar pale and settled into his skin.
-The guard relaxed at the sight, returning his rifle to his side.
+Once they were closer, Roman tugged up a sleeve and revealed a brand on his wrist, the same as the Enforcer girl’s but older, Roman’s scar dark, healed, and settled into his skin.
+The guard relaxed at the sight, returning his rifle to his side and nodding.

 “Where are the other orinians being kept?”
 Roman asked, tone haughty.

-They passed cell after cell, each containing a rickety bunk, a sink, a toilet, and little else.
-Surprisingly, many were empty.
-The ones that weren’t, Maebhe ducked her head before she could make eye contact, guilt eating at her.
+They passed cell after cell.
+Each contained a rickety bunk, a sink, a toilet, and little else—even including occupants.
+Most of the cells were empty, but passing the ones that weren’t, Maebhe ducked her head before she could make eye contact, guilt eating at her.

 “Why...?” she whispered.